AllJoyn-Cordova/cordova-plugin-alljoyn/README.md

 $ brew install ant gradle swig
 ```

+The swig version needs to be 3.0 or higher.

 After dependencies are met, the steps to build and run are something like:

 ```